jmhbh/gg-sp-7082/README.md

 kubectl get settings.gloo.solo.io -A -oyaml
 ```

-Make the same requests again, notice that both requests will result in the same 403 response as the ext-auth-service fails to find the authConfig since we are no longer translating resources in the `ingress-gw` namespace as expected.
+Make the same requests to the route applied to the `ingress-gw` namespace, notice that both requests will result in the same 403 response as the ext-auth-service fails to find the authConfig since we are no longer translating resources in the `ingress-gw` namespace as expected.

 ```shell
 curl -v http://api.example.com:8080/get -H "allow: true"